clemgbld/crafting-interpreters/challenges-4.md

 i might not want to discard them if i would use comments in my programing language to specify some metadata for example to suppress a warning like you can do with es-lint.

+## 4 Add support to Lox’s scanner for C-style /* ... */ block comments.
+Make sure to handle newlines in them.
+Consider allowing them to nest.
+Is adding support for nesting more work than you expected?
+Why?

+It was not that hard to add support for nesting with the help of recursion but it could cause a stack overflow if the comments are nested too deeply and the error reporting was also tricky